SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/overview.md

 Cloud Fieldbus is supported out of the box by several devices.
 For information on supported devices, refer to the [{{< product-c8y-iot >}} {{< device-portal >}}]({{< link-device-portal >}}) which allows to filter for all devices which offer full functional support with Cloud Fieldbus.

 {{< c8y-admon-info >}}
-To support Cloud Fieldbus with your terminal, please contact [product support](/welcome/contacting-support/).
+To support Cloud Fieldbus with your terminal, contact [product support](/additional-resources/contacting-support/).
 {{< /c8y-admon-info >}}